2deviant/8queens/README.md

 ## Demo
 See it in [action here](http://2deviant.github.io/8queens/).
-Please use a late model Safari, Firefox, or Chrome.
+Please use a late model Chrome, Firefox, Opera, or Safari.

 ## Structure
 The engine is encapsulated in a class `nQueens`, located in `8queens.js`, which